Analytically Separating the Source of the Teukolsky Equation

 In this section, we present a toy-model application of our method to show that it provides a high-accuracy expression of the source of the Teukolsky equation.
 The accompanying \textit{Mathematica} notebook~\cite{Teukolsky-source-decomposer-notebook} provides the implementation of this example for reference.
 This notebook was built upon other publicly available notebooks~\cite{npnotebook, 2nd-order-notebook}.

-While the initial motivation for our method is separating the source of the second-order Teukolsky equation, it also applies to the simpler case of the first-order Teukolsky equation.
-The source of the spin $-2$ first-order Teukolsky equation is
+While the initial motivation for our method is separating the source of the second-order Teukolsky equation, it also applies to the more straightforward case of the first-order Teukolsky equation.
+For our toy model, we will apply our formalism to an extended source of the first-order Teukolsky equation~\cref{eq:teuk}.
+This is a sufficient example for applying our formalism because the second-order Teukolsky equation (\cref{eq:reducedTeuk0,eq:reducedTeuk4}, or the Campanelli--Lousto form~\cite{l-c}) are similar to the first order equation: the sources involve operators which depend on background Kerr quantities and the inputs can be expanded in terms of spin-weighted spherical harmonics.
+In upcoming papers, we will apply our formalism to the second-order self-force and quasi-normal mode problems.